ustaxcourt/ef-cms/docsify/pr-workflow.md

 When the Tax Court verifies the pull request, they will merge the PR, get it deployed to their staging environment, and do any final testing on production like data.
 If everything seems ok, the Tax Court will make a PR from `court/staging` to `court/prod`, merge, and get a production deployment started.

 ### Exact Steps to Follow

+The following steps are a more in depth description of the process describe above.

 1. Back-merge USTC `staging` into Flexion `staging`.